Retirement Income Stream

 Tax on payments

 If you are 60 or over, all your income stream payments are tax-free.
-If you’re under 60 and eligible, any taxable part of your payments is taxed at your marginal rate less 15%.
+If you're under 60, any taxable part of your payments is taxed at your marginal rate less 15% (if you are eligible).
 Lump sum payments may incur lump sum tax if you are under 60.

 How do I open a retirement income stream account?